walles/cleverdrawer/README.md

 5. `git push --tags`

 # TODO Before First Public Release
+* Include launch history JSON in the Contact Developer e-mails
 * Add an About entry in the ... menu
-* Add a Contact Developer entry in the ... menu
-* Remove Settings entry in the ... menu if we don't need it
 * Back button should cancel ongoing search
 * Rework icon and feature image.
 Still consider the brand color.